sBwatts/hugo-website/content/papers/proximity-service-providers-2024/index.md

 date: 2025-01-01
 tags: ["policing","homelessness","distance decay"]
 author: ["Katherine L. Brown","Seth Watts", "Patricia Turner", "Danielle Wallace"]
-description: "This paper examines the relationship between distance to service providers and police decision making when interacting with homeless individuals.
+summary: "This paper examines the relationship between distance to service providers and police decision making when interacting with homeless individuals.
 Published in the Journal of Crime and Justice, 2025."
 ---

 ---